manoharmadhira/manoharmadhira.github.io/business/_posts/2022-12-11-writing-clearly.md

 Writing simple, direct sentences or overlong, unwieldy sentences is a matter of style.
 Improving these needs a mastery of language and rigorous practice.
 I still struggle with these elements and end up writing long sentences, using passive voice, or using technical jargon.
 Thankfully, tools like [Microsoft Editor](https://www.microsoft.com/en-us/microsoft-365/microsoft-editor) and [Grammarly](https://www.grammarly.com), built with artificial intelligence, help to find and correct these style errors.

 **Writing clearly is more about organizing ideas than writing words**.
-Document structure and the order of sentences is more important to drive clarity.
+Document structure and the order of sentences are the most important to drive clarity.
 These issues are far more pervasive but easier to correct.
-To get the point across to the reader, **it is best to structure the document the in a top-down pyramid giving the sequence of topics and establish their relation**.
+To get the point across to the reader, **it is best to structure the document in a top-down pyramid giving the sequence of topics and establishing their relation**.
 To explore why this structure works the best, let us delve into how the brain works.

 The human brain is conditioned to establish relations, group information together, and hold limited information about each group.
 Unrelated statements can be hard to understand.
 As the sentences unfold, the mind tries to establish relationships with the previous statement.
 If it finds the relation, it stores the summary of the relationship.
 If the new sentence is not related, it creates a new category.